Total Luminous Flux Calculator

 Share by Email

 Total luminous flux measures the total amount of light emitted by a light source and is expressed in lumens (lm).
-You can follow the steps below to calculate the total luminous flux:
+You can follow the steps below to calculate the total luminous flux using our Total Luminous Flux Calculator:

-1. Determine the Power of the Light Source: As a first step, determine the rated power (watts) of the light source being used.
-This is usually a value specified by the manufacturer.
+1. Determine the Power of the Light Source: Input the rated power (watts) of the light source.

-2. Determine the Luminous Efficiency: Using a value that expresses the efficiency of the light source, determine the luminous efficiency of the light source.
-Luminous efficiency is expressed in watts per lumen (lm/W).
+2. Determine the Luminous Efficiency: Input the luminous efficiency of the light source (lm/W).

 Expressed as a formula: